How to read eml file java with GroupDocs.Metadata for Java

 import com.groupdocs.metadata.core.EmlRootPackage;

-Step 2: Extract sender and subject.
+Step 2: Extract the sender and subject.

 try (Metadata metadata = new Metadata("YOUR_DOCUMENT_DIRECTORY/yourfile.eml")) {